 Graduate Program Governance

-The Graduate Program is currently coordinated by William Lavely.
+The Graduate Program is currently coordinated by Kyle Crowder.
 The Graduate Program Coordinator provides ongoing guidance and support to all our students, and serves as Chair of the Department's Graduate Program Committee.
 The Graduate Program Committee reviews students as they progress through the program and advises the department on graduate program policy.
 It is a long-standing tradition to include a graduate student on the Graduate Program Committee.
-Administrative support is provided by the Graduate Program Advisor Liz Collier.
+Administrative support is provided by the Graduate Program Advisor.